Towards Cooperative Flight Control Using Visual-Attention: Setup and Methodology

 \subsection{Cooperative network}

-The cooperative network computes the final control $u$ by optimizing the pilot control $u_{R}$ and the air-guardian's $u_{G}$, taking into account the difference of the attention map of the pilot agent $\phi_{f_{R}}(X)$ and the guardian's $\phi_{f_{G}}(X)$.
-Let us denote the weighted centers of air-guardian saliency map and pilot saliency map as $d_{\phi_{f_{R}}}$ and $d_{\phi_{f_{G}}}$, respectively.
-Denote the aircraft system as $\mathbf{x}_{k+1} = g(\mathbf{x}_k,u)$ with input $u$, state $\mathbf{x}$ and output $\mathbf{y}_k = q(\mathbf{x}_k)$.
-A safety set is defined as $\mathbb{S}$.
+The cooperative network computes the final control $u$ by combining the pilot control $u_{R}$ and the air-guardian's $u_{G}$, taking into account the difference of the attention map of the pilot agent $\phi_{f_{R}}(X)$ and the guardian's $\phi_{f_{G}}(X)$.
+The weighted centers of the air-guardian saliency map and the pilot saliency map are denoted as $d_{\phi_{f_{R}}}$ and $d_{\phi_{f_{G}}}$, respectively.
+Denote the aircraft system as $\mathbf{x}_{k+1} = g(\mathbf{x}_k,\mathbf{u})$ with control input $\mathbf{u}$, state $\mathbf{x}$ and output $\mathbf{y}_k = q(\mathbf{x}_k)$.
 Moreover, let $I$ be the intervention of the guardian agent in the flight operation.
 The air-guardian will take control if $I = 1$ while the pilot agent will take control if $I = 0$.
-The switching of $I$ is regulated by either the amplitude difference (Eq.~\ref{eq: attention switch}) or the weighted-center distance of the attention maps (Eq.~\ref{eq: attention switch distance}).
+The switching of $I$ is regulated by the weighted-center distance of the attention maps (Eq.~\ref{eq: attention switch distance}).